 Modeling Disease-Toxicant Interactions

-The long-term goal is to identify at-risk individuals earlier so that nutritional or pharmacologic interventions may be utilized to reduce the risk of endometriosis, infertility and adverse pregnancy outcomes.
+The long-term goal of the research is to identify at-risk individuals earlier, buying time for nutritional or pharmacologic interventions that reduce the risk of endometriosis, infertility and adverse pregnancy or neonatal outcomes.
+Organ-on-a-chip technology could reveal which interventions might be most effective, Osteen said.